Ambrosetti-Prodi type results for Dirichlet problems of fractional Laplacian-like operators: Proofs

 Once \eqref{ET2.1G} is established, the existence of a fixed point of $\cT$ follows by Schauder's fixed point theorem.
-Since every solution of \eqref{ET2.1B} is a semigroup solution and $\lambda^*>0$, the uniqueness of the solution follows from \cite[Th.~4.2]{BL17b}.
-To obtain \eqref{ET2.1G} recall from \cite[Cor.~4.1]{BL17b} that
+Since every solution of \eqref{ET2.1B} is a semigroup solution and $\lambda^*>0$, the uniqueness of the solution follows from \cite[Th.~4.5]{BL17b}.
+To obtain \eqref{ET2.1G} recall from \cite[Cor.~4.3]{BL17b} (which basically uses Proposition~\ref{P3.1} above) that